Blue Core Research

 Writing SQLs this way avoids the database misinterpreting part of the value for being part of the SQL construct.
 The values can contain any character and the database will not be confused.

-Using bind variables also has a performance side benefit.
-When the same SQL executes multiple times with different bind variables it only has to be parsed once.
-That is, actually, the original purpose for bind variables.
+Using bind variables also has a performance benefit.
+That is, actually, their primary purpose.
+When the same SQL executes multiple times with different bind variables, the database parses it only once, making those executions faster.

 Unfortunately, rewriting the entire application to use bind variables might be expensive, difficult, or entirely impractical.